 But… please don’t take a horse-drawn carriage

-While I’m all up for locals making a living from tourism, the horses lined up on the main plaza attached to large carriages are made to stand around all day waiting for heavy tourists to jump in and be dragged around.
+While I’m all up for locals making a living from tourism, the horses lined up on the main plaza attached to large carriages are made to stand around all day waiting for heavy groups of tourists to jump in and be dragged around.
 From what I’ve seen, there’s not much feeding nor watering going on during these hours, and many of the horses look bedraggled as hell.
-By 2020, it’s time this ish was phased out.
+By 2021, it’s time this ish was phased out.
 There are plenty more things to do in Granada, Nicaragua.

 Nightlife in Granada, Nicaragua

 If you’re here for a party, you’re in luck!
 There’s plennnnty of nightlife in Granada.
 Nicaragua is pretty good for backpacker get-togethers in general, with lots of weekly events that have become famous across Central America.
 This city is a bit of a hub for them!
 Lots of the hostels in Granada will put on their own tournaments and bar crawls, sometimes inviting non-guests to join in, so ask around for what’s happening on any given night and you’ll easily find a few options!

 Ok, so it’s not a raucous party, but the 4pm boat ride through the Granada Isletas is a great place to meet people to spend the rest of the night with, and it does include 5 spirit drinks in the $15USD price.
 It’s basically a watery pre-lash.
 Aside from this, the booze cruise happens at sunset, which is by far the most beautiful time of day to see the Islets of Granada.

 You stop off at a couple of the islands and get to see some monkeys who live on the islands before being shuttled back to your respective hostels in Granada to start the evening for real.